SantaLauk/ISMS-Portfolio-AIR/README.md

 The **Asset Inventory** catalogues 11 primary information assets (from government-classified research data to AI model weights) and 12 supporting technical assets.
 Each asset carries an owner, a classification level (Restricted through Public), a CIA impact rating, and links to the risks that apply to it.

 ### 03 — Risk Management
 The **Risk Assessment Methodology** defines a 5×5 likelihood-impact matrix, risk appetite thresholds, and the four treatment options available to asset owners.
 The **Risk Register** applies this methodology to 13 identified risks across identity and access, data protection, AI infrastructure, and legal compliance domains.
-All 13 risks were rated High at inherent level; post-treatment residual ratings range from Medium to Low.

 ### 04 — Policies
-Three topic-specific policies sit beneath the top-level Information Security Policy:
+Three topic-specific policies exist beneath the top-level Information Security Policy:
 - **Information Security Policy** — management mandate, five measurable security objectives, information classification scheme, and the policy hierarchy
 - **Access Control Policy** — full access lifecycle with defined timeframes, MFA requirements, Privileged Identity Management, and a contractor access framework
 - **Incident Response Policy** — P1–P4 severity classification, six-phase response lifecycle, GDPR 72-hour notification obligations, and evidence handling procedures